"Heavenly" China: A journey to the birthplace of China

 After that continue your journey to Xi’An airport and flight to Guilin.
 Drive to Yangshuo.
 Yangshuo City is located on the Li river in the midst of an enchanting karst landscape in Guangxi Province in South China.

 Upon arrival, take a walking tour of Yangshuo.
-To relax, you can sit down in one of the countless coffee shops and enjoy a cup of tea.
+To relax, you can sit down in one of the countless coffee shops and enjoy a cup of local tea.

 Overnight in Yangshuo.

 Tag 8: VISIT THE KARST LANDSCAPE OF YANGSHUO, GUANGXI PROVINCE, CHINA